jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit10/collaborative_discussion_2.md

-# Collaborative Discussion 2: Legal and Ethical views on ANN Applications
+# Collaborative Discussion 2: Legal and Ethical views on ANN Applications {.hidden-title}

 ## Brief
 Read/listen to the article by Hutson (2021) in Nature on Robo-writers.
 This week, post your thoughts on the risks and benefits of the use AI writers at different levels, from administrative work to creative writing.